precision-sustainable-ag/crowndb-testbed/README.md

     > Warning: The `-d` flag is "detached mode", which means it won't spawn a new terminal window, and you can only see the container through the port or with `docker ps` or the desktop dashboard.
 If you need to touch the command line inside the container that's running the DB (***you shouldn't!***) you can SSH in or use the desktop client to spawn one.

 3. Now you can use your usual methods of connecting to the DB and sending SQL statements, whether from an environment like `node.js`, or a GUI like DBeaver, or the command line via `psql`.
-You only need to replace the remote host in the production `conninfo` string with `localhost` and the port with `2345`:
+You need to replace the remote host in the production `conninfo` string with `localhost`, the port with `2345`, remove the `@domain` part of the username, and turn off the SSL requirement:

-       "host=localhost port=2345 dbname=crowndb user=*** password=*** sslmode=require"
+       "host=localhost port=2345 dbname=crowndb user=*** password=***"

 4. Once you have run a set of statements that constitute a test, you can now rewind to the untouched snapshot of the DB by stopping and removing the container: